-A dental practitioner is required to write a scientific paper published in a peer-reviewed medical journal of which the doctor is the author or co-author, or a review paper - on a topic covered by the specialisation programme.
+The dental practitioner is required to write a scientific paper published in a peerreviewed medical journal, of which the practitioner is the author or co-author, or a review paper - on a topic covered by the specialisation programme.

 4. Additional days for self-study